Chairman of the Board of Directors

 A. ROBERT SOBOLIK

 Executive Vice President, Treasurer, and Corporate Director

 Served since 1983

 Mr. Sobolik is the Executive Vice President and Treasurer of WWMPC.
 He has previously held senior corporate positions including Vice President of Operations for StrataVision Inc. in Southern California, specializing in computer software development.
-Mr. Sobolik has been a financial consultant and advisor to various international and U.S. Fortune 500 corporations including HRT Industries, Senior Consultant/Financial services, Saudi Airlines in Saudi Arabia, and Senior Project Manager for Sierra Power Co. and the Texas Legislative Counsel.
+Mr. Sobolik has been a financial consultant and advisor to various international and U.S. Fortune 500 corporations including HRT Industries, Senior Consultant/Financial services, Saudi Airlines in Saudi Arabia, and Senior Project Manager for Sierra Power Co. and the Texas Legislative Council.
 Prior to his consulting services, he was Project Manager and Director for computer systems in corporate development with the U.S. Borax Chemical Corporation and before that supervised computer operations, computer systems, and corporate data processing.
 He has also been a manager and controller of computer operations for a major Los Angeles-based public services corporation.
-Mr. Sobolik has served in corporate management of business, finance and industry for more than 35 years throughout the western U.S. and abroad.
+Mr. Sobolik has served in corporate management of business, finance, and industry for more than 35 years throughout the western U.S. and abroad.